Cantech Knowledge Base

 How to Access Kubernetes Custom Resource Definitions (CRDs) Using Client-go?

 Kubernetes is a powerful container orchestration platform that enables seamless scaling and management of containerized applications.
-While Kubernetes provides built-in resources such as Pods and Deployments, it also supports Custom Resource Definitions (CRDs), allowing users to define custom resources tailored to their specific needs.
+It provides built-in resources such as Pods and Deployments, and also supports custom resource definitions Kubernetes users rely on to define resources tailored to their specific needs.

 Benefits of Kubernetes CRDs: